 - Heredity could be a factor in depression.
 Genes have been discovered that are specifically linked to bipolar disorder.
 Beyond that, if you have a history of depression in your family, you might be more likely to develop it yourself.
 Watching a family member go through depression can be difficult.
 A child who watches a depressed parent or sibling may learn to mimic that person’s behavior under certain conditions.
 But does that mean that you also will get the condition?
 Not necessarily.
-For most people “heredity depression” has more to do with environment (learned behavior) such as continually being around a person who has depression than is does a true physiological development.
+For most people, “heredity depression” has more to do with environment (learned behavior), such as continually being around a person who has depression, than it does a true physiological development.

-- Hormone Imbalance is suspected to play a role as well, although exactly how is not totally understood.
-We do know that women are about twice as likely to suffer from depression as men, so it would seem logical that hormone imbalance is involved.
+- Hormone Imbalance is suspected of playing a role as well, although exactly how is not totally understood.
+We know that women are about twice as likely to suffer from depression as men, so it seems logical that hormone imbalance is involved.

 - Substance abuse: People who use and abuse drugs like nicotine, alcohol, and prescription medicines have a higher risk for depression.
-Researchers are not sure if depressed people become addicted in an attempt to self-medicate, or if the drug abuse actually causes the depression.
+Researchers are not sure if depressed people become addicted to self-medicate or if the drug abuse actually causes depression.
 It probably works both ways in some cases.

 What Treatments Are Available for Depression?

 Pharmaceutical companies and many doctors make an obscene amount of money selling prescription medications to those who suffer from depression.
-The concern is that when doctors prescribe powerful antidepressant drugs, it’s often a hit and miss process whereby patients become inundated with a chemical soup that gets their brain chemistry so messed up that it’s far worse than before the medications.
+The concern is that when doctors prescribe powerful antidepressant drugs, it’s often a hit-and-miss process whereby patients become inundated with a chemical soup that gets their brain chemistry so messed up that it’s far worse than before the medications.
 Antidepressant medications come with a tremendous amount of side effects.
 Some of the available antidepressants are known to cause suicidal behavior, especially in children and older adults.
-I would be very careful about using prescription antidepressants for depression especially from a trigger-happy doctor who offers medication every time tears fall.
+I would be cautious about using prescription antidepressants for depression, especially from a trigger-happy doctor who offers medication every time tears fall.
 I’m not saying there are no instances when medication is needed or helpful, but the vast majority of depressed people would be far better off if they stayed away from these drugs.
-Fortunately, there are natural remedies for depression such as dietary changes, supplementing with vitamin D3 and B vitamins, and making certain lifestyle changes.
+Fortunately, there are natural remedies for depression, such as dietary changes, supplementing with vitamin D3 and B vitamins, and making certain lifestyle changes.